English as a Second Language

 Objective

-• Improve French proficiency by learning new words and important concepts.
+• Practice speaking English by learning important new words and concepts.

 Links to the Québec Education Program (QEP)